-- the previously extracted Stage 6 and 7 areas including the infrastructure and processing areas; - the Stage 8A-8C areas; and - the tracks adjacent to the Stage 8 area that will be used by the haul truck.
+- the previously extracted Stage 6 and 7 areas including the infrastructure and processing areas - the Stage 8A-8M areas - the tracks adjacent to the Stage 8 area that will be used by the haul truck.

-An Ephemeral Creek Management Plan identifying measures to manage and control soil erosion and bank stabilisation for the ephemeral creek within substages 8E-8G has not been prepared at this stage but will be incorporated into the Biodiversity and Rehabilitation Management Plan (BRMP) prior to extraction within Substage 8E as required by Consent conditions B40 and B41.
+An Ephemeral Creek Management Plan identifying measures to manage and control soil erosion and bank stabilisation for the ephemeral creek within substages 8E-8G, as required by Consent conditions B40 and B41, is provided in Appendix C.